claudzeig/Protocol-Buffer-GRPC-Tutorial/index.md

 g
 ```
 -- Java
 To use gPRC in Java, first you need to [setup the protobuf environemnt and obtain the protocol buffer complier] (https://github.com/protocolbuffers/protobuf/tree/master/java).

-After that, for Maven users, add the gRPC dependencies in `pom.xml`
+For Maven users, add the gRPC dependencies in `pom.xml`
 ```xml
 <project>
   ...